GoncaloEsteves/Functional-Programming/README.md

 # Functional Programming
-Exercises and Work Assignment developed in virtue of the subject.
+Exercises developed in virtue of the subject.